1st Rhode Island Regiment: The "Black Regiment" (1778–81)

 Black soldiers had been a part of the Continental Army since the first shots at Lexington and Concord in April 1775.
-The black soldiers in those integrated militias served throughout the war.
-However, new recruits of black soldiers were technically barred from military service in the Continental Army from November 12, 1775, until February 23, 1778.
-Even so, many enslavers shirked their duty to serve and sent their enslaved men to serve in their place.
+The Black soldiers in those integrated militias served throughout the war.
+However, Black recruits were technically barred from military service in the Continental Army from November 12, 1775, until February 23, 1778.
+Even so, many slave owners who did not want to serve sent slaves to serve in their place.
 As Frederick Mackenzie reported on June 30, 1777, the rebels "find it so difficult to raise men for the Continental Army, that they enlist Negroes, for whom their owners receive a bounty of 180 dollars, and half their pay; and the Negro gets the other half, and a promise of freedom after three years."
-Rhode Island continued to have difficulties recruiting enough white men to meet the troop quotas set by the Continental Congress in 1778, so the Rhode Island Assembly decided to pursue a suggestion made by General Varnum to enlist enslaved men into the 1st Rhode Island Regiment.
+Rhode Island continued to have difficulties recruiting enough white men to meet the troop quotas set by the Continental Congress in 1778, so the Rhode Island Assembly decided to pursue a suggestion made by General Varnum to enlist slaves men into the 1st Rhode Island Regiment.
 Varnum had raised the idea in a letter to George Washington, who forwarded it to the governor of Rhode Island without explicitly approving or disapproving of the plan.
-On 14 February 1778, the Rhode Island General Assembly voted to allow the enlistment of "every able-bodied negro, mulatto, or Indian man slave" who chose to do so, and voted that "every slave so enlisting shall, upon his passing muster before Colonel Christopher Greene, be immediately discharged from the service of his master or mistress, and be absolutely free."
-The owners of enslaved men who enlisted were to be compensated by the Assembly in an amount equal to their market value.
+On February 14, 1778, the Rhode Island General Assembly voted to allow the enlistment of "every able-bodied negro, mulatto, or Indian man slave" who chose to do so, and voted that "every slave so enlisting shall, upon his passing muster before Colonel Christopher Greene, be immediately discharged from the service of his master or mistress, and be absolutely free."
+The owners of enlisted slaves were to be compensated by the Assembly equal to their market value.

-A total of 88 enslaved men enlisted in the regiment over the next four months, as well as some free black and native men.
-The regiment eventually totaled about 225 men; as many as 140 of these were black.
-The 1st Rhode Island became the only regiment of the Continental Army to have segregated companies of black soldiers; other regiments that allowed black men to enlist were integrated.
+Eighty-eight slaves enlisted in the regiment over the next four months, as well as some free Black and native men.
+The regiment eventually totaled about 225 men; as many as 140 were Black.
+The 1st Rhode Island became the only regiment of the Continental Army to have segregated companies of Black soldiers; other regiments that allowed Black men to enlist were integrated.
 The enlistment of slaves had been controversial, and no more non-white men were enlisted after June 1778.
-The unit continued to be known as the "Black Regiment" even though only white men were recruited to replace losses, a process which eventually made it an integrated unit.
+The unit continued to be known as the "Black Regiment", even though only white men were recruited to replace losses, a process which eventually made it an integrated unit.